Dr Reza Moazzeni | Cardiologist Sydney (Westmead)

 How often do I need to repeat Echocardiogram?

-The two most common diseases that require more frequent Echocardiograms are Heart Failure and Heart Valve Disease.
+Heart Failure and Heart Valve Disease are the two most common diseases requiring more frequent Echocardiograms.
 Depending on the severity of the disease, an echocardiogram might need to be repeated more frequently.
-For example, Aortic Valve Stenosis (AS) should usually be followed every 6-12 months if the stenosis is severe; otherwise, 3-5 years is the rule (for mild or moderate disease).
+For example, Aortic Valve Stenosis (AS) should usually be followed every 6-12 months if the stenosis is severe; otherwise, 3-5 years is the rule for mild disease.
 Other valve pathologies usually follow the same rule depending on the severity of the disease.
-This is a rough guide, and every patient should be assessed on their own merits and their Cardiologist assessment.
+This is a rough guide; every patient should be assessed based on their merits and cardiologist assessment.

 Is Echocardiogram safe and how long does it take to complete the test?

 A typical scenario depicting the role of echocardiogram: